DataWraith/utility-belt/README.md

 - Stochastic Gradient Descent with MADGRAD.
 Because I could.

-## Further crates that may be useful
+## Other crates that may be useful

 - [gomez](https://docs.rs/gomez/) - curve fitting, mathematical optimization

-## TODO

-The utility-belt is still under development.
-The following is a list of things I have yet to add.

-### Math

-- TODO: Chinese Remainder Theorem
-- TODO: Root finding (Newton?)